OliverLew/feedtransmission/README.md

 # feedtransmission
 feedtransmission is a python script to read RSS/Atom feeds of torrents and add them to Transmission to download

+This fork adapted this script to use for [nexusphp](https://github.com/ZJUT/NexusPHP) based tracker sites.
+Also added options to loop execute reading feeds and periodically reannounce recent torrents.

 ## Install

 You will need two Python packages: